github/docs/content/github/authenticating-to-github/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository.md

   {% note %}

   **Note:** You should be aware that the `filter-repo` command removes some configurations such as the remote url stored in the file `git/config`.
 You may want to back up the config file and restore it before executing `git push` commands in the next steps.

-  You may want to backup your '.git/config' file before continuing with the next step because the 'filter-repo' command removes some configurations such as the remote url, later you will encounter the problem of can not do 'git push'.

   {% endnote %}